"Someone asked me how long it took to write this song. After careful reflection — two lifetimes, intertwined. The lifetime of Monik, and my own."

 Monik asked him to tell their story.
 He promised.
 This chapter is about what it cost to keep that promise.
 While his heart was breaking.
 Still broken.

 "In one of our very last conversations, Monik asked me to tell our story.
 I promised I would.
-And this song is me keeping that promise."
+This book is me keeping that promise."